International/international.github.com/_posts/2016-11-05-18-18-zeppelin_hive_ClassNotFoundException.md

 title: zeppelin hive ClassNotFoundException
 tags: ["zeppelin", "hive", "hadoop"]
 ---
-Got a `ClassNotFoundException` when trying to create a snippet in a zeppelin notebook.
+Got a <b>ClassNotFoundException</b> when trying to create a snippet in a zeppelin notebook.
 Luckily I found [this answer](http://stackoverflow.com/a/38726719/31610), which suggested this fix:

 * download hive-jdbc standalone.jar